 --- White Spruce seedlings [FOR SALE, shipping starts March 23]

 --- White Spruce transplants [FOR SALE, shipping starts March 23]

 --- White Spruce plug seedlings [FOR SALE, NOW SHIPPING]

 --- White Spruce plug transplants [sold out till Fall 2020]

---- White Spruce conservation grade plug transplants [available in Spring 2020]
+--- White Spruce conservation grade plug transplants [possibly available in Spring 2020]

 • Comparable alternative species: Black Spruce, Black Hills Spruce, Colorado Blue Spruce, Meyers Spruce, Norway Spruce and Serbian Spruce.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide